GandhiCloudLab/service-discovery-mcm-130-ocp43/README.md

 # MCM Service Discovery in OCP 4.3 Clusters

-IBM Multicloud Manager provides feature to discover services among connected managed clusters.
+IBM Multicloud Manager provides service discovery feature among connected managed clusters.

 In this documentation we will see the following
 - Configuring DNS in Managed Cluster for Service Discovery
 - Installing a sample application
-- Kubernetes objects changes for Service Discovery
+- Required Kubernetes objects changes for Service Discovery

 Versions used :